austinahmau/CS219_Project1/README.md

 > Save your authentication token somewhere on your computer.
 > You should now be able to access/clone github repositories from your environment.

+I apolgize if this was not fully completed or described very well as I have not done this before.
+I will try to make it better next time.